NREL/AESD/06-haskell.md

 #### Tab-Separate-Value Files

-Serving tab-separated-value (TSV) files is a simple as placing the TSV files in a directory and starting a server at the command line, which the arguments specified in the table below:
+Serving tab-separated-value (TSV) files is a simple as placing the TSV files in a directory and starting a server at the command line, with the arguments specified in the table below:

 	aesd-file-server <host> <port> <directory> <persistence> <chunkSize>